aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-point-to-point-services-settings.md

         # Point to point services (pseudowires).
         # Only supported for node types with "network_services.l1: true".
-        # By default this is only set for node type "pe" with "design.type: mpls"
+        # By default this is only set for node type "pe".
         point_to_point_services:

             # Pseudowire name.